 • Childcare costs to help single parents complete short term education courses

 • Course materials

-Anybody interested in the scheme must submit and application form.
+Anybody interested in the scheme must submit an application form.

-• Universal Credit – Personal Budgeting Support request via your work coach
+- Universal Credit – Support and Advice – 0800 1448 444, or via a Personal Budgeting Support request via your work coach through your online journal.

 Alternatively, for more information and financial support you can contact the Housing Team on 01730 263589.